-Newly admitted on-site graduate students attend an orientation at the Woodland Park campus before the fall and winter semesters.
-Online graduate students participate in a virtual orientation program.
+Newly admitted on-site and online graduate students must attend an orientation session.
 This event introduces students to the important things they need to know about Berkeley College, including the many services and activities available to them.
-The orientation program acquaints students with peers, faculty, and staff, and helps them become comfortable with their learning environments and take full advantage of the many available resources.
+The orientation program acquaints students with peers, faculty, and staff; helps them become comfortable with their learning environments; and encourages them to take full advantage of the many available resources Berkeley College provides.